-A partnership does not pay income tax on its income, and it does not file an income tax return.
+A partnership does not pay income tax on its income or file a tax return.
 Instead, each partner files an income tax return to report his or her share of the partnership's net income or loss.
 The partners have to do this whether the share of income was received in cash, or as a credit to a capital account in the partnership.